Guide to Renting a Camper in Iceland

 Meanwhile, the Reykjanes Peninsula is one of the more populated areas of Iceland, but still filled with plenty of natural wonders, including lots of interesting volcanic activity within the UNESCO Global Geopark.

-Other natural attractions in southern and western Iceland include Jokulsarlon and Vatnajokull National Park, a World Heritage Site renowned for its dramatic landscape and plentiful hiking opportunities.
-There’s a lot to see in this park, so you’ll want to take your time if you visit; in fact, the national park is the second largest in all of Europe and it takes up about 14% of Iceland’s land mass.
+On the other side, natural attractions in southern Iceland include Jokulsarlon and Vatnajokull National Park, a World Heritage Site renowned for its dramatic landscape and plentiful hiking opportunities.
+There’s a lot to see in this park, so you’ll want to take your time if you visit; in fact, the national park is the second largest in all of Europe and it takes up about 14% of Iceland’s landmass.

-Of course, one of the most prominent and well-known attractions in southern and western Iceland is the Blue Lagoon, a can’t-miss stop on any Iceland itinerary.
+Of course, one of the most prominent and well-known attractions in southwest Iceland is the Blue Lagoon, a can’t-miss stop on any Iceland itinerary.
 Stop by to take a dip in the thermal waters and maybe even book a luxury spa treatment.

 Many campervan travellers choose to take the Golden Circle when exploring southern and western Iceland, as this iconic drive takes you to some of Iceland’s best spots (including Reykjavik and Thingvellir National Park), but it only takes a few hours to traverse, not counting stops.